 I found the next response hilarious as I picture the scenario in my head.
 They shared, “…unless you want to poison them, learn to live with them.
 I live just east of Dallas and we have them.
 I even got to work one day and had one in my pants…” Oh my … That would've certainly been a surprise visit.
-A new one...a take your lizard to work day!
+A new holiday could be invented...a take your lizard to work day!

-Then I changed up my search words a little, and was able to find a more productive bit of information.
-The question to one of the forums was, “I know a friend with a German cockroach insect infestation and would like to know if releasing a gecko into her house would be a good idea to control insects.
-She’s tried … and physical attacks such as stomping and the vacuum cleaner to no avail.”
+Then I changed up the words in my search query and was able to find a more productive bit of information.
+An answer to a question in one of the forums went like this, “I know a friend with a German cockroach insect infestation and would like to know if releasing a gecko into her house would be a good idea to control insects.
+She’s tried ... physical attacks such as stomping and the vacuum cleaner to no avail.”
 Now, I thought, I’m finally getting somewhere.
-I also thought that I would have to be pretty desperate to chase bugs down using a vacuum cleaner.
+I also thought that I'd have to be pretty desperate to chase bugs down with a vacuum cleaner.
 Yikes!

 The forum post continued, “She’s losing the roach and insect war, and she needs a safer alternative to an exterminator—like geckos.
 What kinds do your readers use?”
 Bingo!
 Someone was asking the same question I was.
 Now, we were getting somewhere.

-The answer began by sharing that it is illegal in most states (in the U.S.) to release non-native animals of any kind, even lizards.
+But, the answer to the question began by sharing that it's illegal in most states (in the U.S.) to release non-native animals of any kind, even lizards.
 Because of this, they went on to state, “…I can’t recommend this method despite its widespread popularity.”